erica-batra/erica-batra/README.md

 - Defensive IAM architectures

 Also built a policy analyzer tool that scans IAM policies for common issues.
 Catches things like admin wildcards, unrestricted PassRole, privilege escalation vectors.
 Tested it against 19 different policy scenarios—100% detection rate, zero false positives.

+### A Few More Projects (Less Polished, Still Useful)

+These are the ones I keep iterating on:

+- **IAM Break-Glass Pattern Notes**
+  A small doc plus example policies.
+I keep changing it because real incidents always reveal missing steps.

+- **VPC Flow Log Triage Queries**
+  Saved queries for SSH scans, weird outbound traffic, and database connections from the internet.
+They catch more than you'd think.

+- **Container Hardening Checklist**
+  Practical list for Docker and ECS/EKS builds.
+This is the thing I wish I had when I started.

 ### Security Tools I've Built